 Professor Blair teaches about all aspects of Islamic art from the seventh century to modern times.
 She offers surveys on Islamic art, architecture, and urbanism, as well as research seminars on the Silk Road, the Islamic book, and the arts of the object.

-Dear One of the controversial issues in Iranian studies is which period can be specified as the medieval time.
+Dear One of the controversial issues in Iranian studies is which period can be specified as medieval times.
 Based on art history which phase of history do you regard as the medieval history of Iran?

 I would say that for me as an art historian medieval history runs from post-Sassanian up to the modern period.
 So we are talking about chronological centuries, sometime between the eighth and the tenth centuries depending on where you are in Iran up until the pre-Modern period, which would be around 1500, so up to the rise of the Safavids.